ANTI-OPPRESSION AND THE FIGHT FOR LGBTQ EQUALITY

 We see many similarities when we examine the history of women.
 Hundreds of thousands of women have been executed and continue to be subjugated in the name of religion, by every major religion (and therefore governments) worldwide.
 Tens of thousands of women were executed in the Christian witch hunts of the early modern period alone.
 Worldwide, women have been generally viewed as property, subjected to physical abuse, rape, disenfranchisement, denied access to education, services and legal protections and were victims of financial repression and control.
 In the USA, in 1920, the 19th amendment to the Constitution gave women the right to vote, and while today it is opined by the general population that women have obtained equality with men, the Equal Rights Amendment has never been signed, women do not make equal pay for the same work, women do not have reproductive rights nationwide, and sexual violence is an epidemic.

 And yet why do men (and some women) deny that disparities exist?
 Moreover, why do so many men aggressively reject the notion that women face inequities?
-It is for many of the same reasons that white people deny the existence of racism and the system of white supremacy. ( see above!)
+It is for many of the same reasons that white people deny the existence of racism and the system of white supremacy.

-LGBTQ people are a branch of the anti-oppression approach umbrella because heterosexism and transphobia puts LGBTQ people into the category of oppressed, but many LGBTQ people carry the weight of overlapping oppressions, such as classism, racism, ableism or sexism.
+LGBTQ people are a branch of the anti-oppression-approach umbrella because heterosexism and transphobia puts LGBTQ people into the category of oppressed, but many LGBTQ people carry the weight of overlapping oppressions, such as classism, racism, ableism or sexism.
 While establishing a hierarchy of oppressions is generally an unproductive approach, unless one has experienced racism, sexism, classism, ableism, etc. – one cannot know what it feels like and it cannot be declared an entirely equal experience.
 Acknowledging intersecting oppressions and parallel struggles within any movement is important, and so it is for the LGBTQ movement.
 The systems of white supremacy, patriarchy, classism, heterosexism, transphobia, ableism, ageism, etc., create a terrible force that negatively affects all in its path – both the oppressed and the oppressors.
-The great diversity of the LGBTQ community is a cause for strength and an opportunity for unification through learning, recognition and respect – if we work from an anti-oppressive position.
+The great diversity of the LGBTQ community is a cause for strength and an opportunity for unification through learning, recognition and respect – if we work with an anti-oppressive approach.

 Anti-oppression is something that we start to understand through thinking, learning, unlearning, self-awareness.
 It then needs to be put into practice, which is truly a beautiful and fulfilling life long effort of action, education and commitment to equality and to being the best human beings that we can possibly be.

-here are some amazing anti-oppression resources:
+Here are some amazing anti-oppression resources:

 ‘a call to men‘ ( video) Tony Porter on TED, co-founder of nonproﬁt, A Call to Men: The National Association of Men and Women Committed to Ending Violence Against Women